rlence86/biznaga-load/README.md

-You're reading the step 4 version of the README file.
+You're reading the step 5 version of the README file.
 If you want to go to other step, use the corresponding git tag.

 Prerequisites: You need to have mvn, docker and kubectl installed in your machine.

-# Step 4
+# Step 5
-In this step we are moving the application inside a Kubernetes cluster.
-The starting point is with 2 pods.
+In this step we are removing dependencies between messages and users tables in order to improve performance.
+We are also removing calls to users table on every authentication check.
+We trust JWT information so, for that, we are also including user id in the JWT token.

 ```mermaid
 graph TD